Wii42/advent-of-elixir-2024/README.md

 For Each part exercise ``test()`` loads the test input and solves it, the same for ``prod()`` for the actual excercise.

-Exercise descriptionand inputs are not bundled in the repo, as per instructions by the Advent of Code maintainer
+Exercise descriptions and inputs are not bundled in the repo, as per instructions by the Advent of Code maintainer

+To create a new folder for day x, you can run ``./aoc_gen ``.
+Replace x with the da you want to create a folder for, for example ``24``.
+This command automatically creates empty imput files and skeletons for each part.

 <!---
 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)